 Isolation, alienation and loneliness are prominent themes in Mary Wollstonecraft Shelley’s 1818 classic novel Frankenstein.

-Walton’s isolation, as opposed to Frankenstein’s at the time he created his “monster,” is obvious and physical.
-He’s chosen to go on a mission through some of the least-traversed regions of the earth in a situation where he’s in charge of everything and has no peers or equals.
-He doesn’t get further than Archangel before he begins to crave friends like a low-carb dieter craving cheddar biscuits.
+Walton’s seclusion, as opposed to Frankenstein’s, is obvious and physical.
+He’s chosen to sail through some of the least-traversed regions on Earth, and to put himself in a position where he has no peers or equals.
+He doesn’t get further than Archangel before he begins to crave companionship like a low-carb dieter craving cheddar biscuits.

 Frankenstein’s “monster” is also isolated in an obvious and physical way.
 You could argue that this creature, who eventually turns violent, still has free will.
 This may be true concerning his acts of violence, but less so when it comes to his being cut off from humanity.
 Victor doesn’t want to be around him and neither does anyone else.
 He does make good-faith attempts to reach out to people, but really, there’s only so much you can do when they keep running away screaming.